2023 PGA Picks: The Zurich Classic Golf Odds and Expert Betting Predictions

 A Look at the Field

-Here is a look at the Top 12 teams and those tied with the same golf odds to win it all.
+Here is a look at the Top 10 and ties with the lowest golf odds to win it all at online sportsbooks.

 Course Characteristics of Those Who Can Win or Secure Winning Golf Bets

 TPC Louisiana emphasizes drive for show and putt for dough at this event.
 At 7,400 yards, guys with power will have the upper hand.
 Still, it’s not the most difficult course on the tour; teams should be able to score in the -20’s.
 With wider fairways, most golfers should be playing fairway-to-green for most of the rounds.
 TPC Louisiana is your typical Pete Dye designed course.
 With more than 100 bunkers scattered around the layout, sand wedge shots will be critical to success.
 There are also many water hazards and very tough par 3’s.

 Schaufelle and Cantlay look to defend last year’s title and come into this week playing great golf.
 They are, by far, the best team in this field, which is why their odds are so far ahead of the field at +300.
 Over the last 36 rounds, they are averaging +1.87 strokes-gained per round, which is the best in this field.
 They have three top-10 finishes in their last four trips to Louisiana, including their title last year.
 These guys should easily be in contention on Sunday.